If a child says they are considering suicide or has made a suicide attempt, immediate treatment may be necessary.

 “One of the most important things is to get more information.
 Not to panic and get the fullest picture possible of what’s going on.”

-“It’s important to not panic because one of the most important things is to get more information and get the fullest picture possible of what’s going on,” says McKeon.
 He advises anyone worried about suicide—including family members, friends and teachers—to call the National Suicide Prevention Lifeline (1-800-273-TALK) and get an assessment from a trained professional 24/7.

-As a parent, you can stay better connected with your kids by getting to know their friends and being aware of the pressures they’re under.
+Stay connected with your kids by getting to know their friends and being aware of the pressures they’re under.
 Don’t be afraid to ask questions, and most importantly, be supportive, no matter what they’re going through.
 If you suspect a mental disorder, substance abuse problem or suicidal risk, take action immediately.
 The biggest mistake is doing nothing.